 Ideally, your envelopes should be addressed by hand, but there are calligraphy fonts you can download and print onto your envelopes, often free of charge.
 You could also ask your stationer about buying the same font they use on your invitations—that way you can print other items, like your programs or even escort cards, to match.
 You can almost always tell the difference between handwritten calligraphy and a printed font, but printed calligraphy can be a beautiful option if you're on a budget.

 What It Costs

 Calligraphy is a time-consuming process with a fee to match.
-Pricing can range anywhere from $2 to $5 per envelope -- or higher for special requests.
-Chernoff says many calligraphers price their work with a few factors in mind: the style, turnaround time, special materials like custom ink colors or metallics, and the type of paper or materials that they're writing on.
+Pricing can range anywhere from $2 to $5 per envelope or higher for special requests.
+Many calligraphers price their work with a few factors in mind: the style, turnaround time, special materials like custom ink colors or metallics, and the type of paper or materials they're writing on.